cryptolok/ASLRay/README.md

 grep 2 /proc/sys/kernel/randomize_va_space
 ```
 Thus you can just put your shellcode into a variable and give random addresses to registers for a shell with ASLR, I consider such kernel virtualization behaviour an unknown vulnerability, so the PoC is 0-day.

-In case it still doesn't work, just add some NOPs (\x90) in the beginning.

 For Arch/Ubuntu you will also need to disable stack smashing protection, but 32-bit exploit isn't guaranteed to work (EIP \xff\xYY is redirected to \x08\x04 (not stack) and ESP is shifted to argv[1] (not argv[0])) and 64-bit will take much longer (execution delay, probably due to brk(NULL/0) syscall):